List of The Young and the Restless characters introduced in the 1970s: Vanessa Prentiss

 After feeling miffed that Lance always seemed to side with Lorie, Vanessa plotted to shift their family company, Prentiss Industries, into Lucas' control, unbeknownst to Lance, and she later followed through with her plan.
 Lance was disappointed when Vanessa oust him as the company boss while Vanessa told Lorie she would not put Lance back in charge unless Lorie divorced him, which put a series of pressures on Lorie after Lance began spinning out of control.
 Lorie finally gave into Vanessa's demands by straining her marriage to Lance, which led to Lance leaving town.

 In 1981, Vanessa learned she had two months to live after being diagnosed with a terminal illness and she kept quiet about it.
 After learning she had a short time to live, Vanessa, who had kept mum for over two years about Lance being the father of Leslie's baby, wrote in a journal that Lance has a son.
 When Lance returned to town with his fiancée, he later ended his engagement and resumed his romance with Lorie.
 Vanessa then plotted to shove Lorie down a stairway, but changed her plan and made Lance back down from Lorie after lying that Lorie was still involved with Lucas.
 Vanessa applauded when Lance turned to Leslie.
 As Vanessa's illness deteriorated, she still plotted against Lorie and then forged a venomous letter to herself signing Lorie's name to it.
 Vanessa later plunged to her death off a balcony after staging a fight with Lorie.

 In 2024, Charlie Mason from Soaps She Knows included Vanessa in his list of the worst mothers in American soap operas, writing, "Helicopter parents had nothin' and Lance and Lucas' mom, whose threats were rarely as veiled as her scarred face and who wound up plunging to her death in hopes of erasing from her boys' life Lorie, aka the strumpet no mother wanted in the room, much less in-law."

 Derek Thurston

-Derek Thurston first appeared in July and August 1976 and was first portrayed by both Caleb Stoddard and Jeff Cooper, who had brief stints on the series before Joe Ladue took over the role in April 28, 1977.
+Derek Thurston first appeared in July and August 1976 and was first portrayed by both Caleb Stoddard and Jeff Cooper, who had brief stints on the series before Joe Ladue took over the role on April 28, 1977.
 The character was then married to Katherine Chancellor and romanced Jill Foster.
-Ladue departed from the role on March 3, 1981 but returned for a special guest appearance on April 13, 1984.
+Ladue departed from the role on March 3, 1981, but returned for a special guest appearance on April 13, 1984.